LESEGOTEK/BrightLearn_TV/README.md

 This documents the analytical framework,methodologies and findings designed to inform decision making and to guide initiatives that will contribute in growing the subscribtions.

 ## Ojectives
-Subscriptio Growth Analysis; Identify key drivers that influences acquisition,retention and churn
+Subscription Growth Analysis; Identify key drivers that influences acquisition,retention and churn

 Customer Segmentation;identify susbcribers and prospects into a meaningfull segment based on the demographics and viewers behavior.